vijayvenkat/openstack-netscaler-ci/README.rst

 Running tests & packaging logs
 ------------------------------------
-Once the code submitted is found to be of interest, next step is to run the tests idenified.
+Once the code submitted is found to be of interest, the tests idenified have to be run.

 Setting up all systems
 ~~~~~~~~~~~~~~~~~~~~~~~
 The first step is to setup the systems involved in testing.
+You should
-You should bring your vendor specific systems in the deployment to clean slate and also setup DevStack.
-To setup the former, you are the best person to know the steps.
-To setup the latter (devstack), following are the steps that are recommended
+setup vendor specific systems in the deployment to clean slate, and
+also setup DevStack.
+To setup the former, you are the best person
+to know the steps.
+To setup the latter (devstack), following are
+the steps that are recommended

 1. Use an appropriate localrc with Devstack VM.
 Here_ is a full sample.
 It is recommended to use the following setting

 .. code-block:: bash

   RECLONE=YES # inorder to pull latest changes during every test cycle
-  DEST=/opt/stack/new  # test scripts would be expecting devstack to be installed in this directory
+  DEST=/opt/stack/new  # log collection scripts would be expecting devstack to be installed in this directory

 2. Run the following script to setup DevStack